- Scheduled tasks launch

 ST launched by Scheduler

-Scheduled tasks are also launched by schedule server based on database, in this case, the JVM arguments of the scheduled task is stored in the database.
+Scheduled tasks are also launched by schedule server based on database, in this case, the JVM arguments of the scheduled task are stored in the database

 This feature is disabled by default.